unibe-icelab/thz-image-explorer/paper/paper.md

 To reduce artefacts in the frequency domain, a window is multiplied to the time domain before applying the Fast-Fourier-Transform (FFT).
-By default, the adapted Blackman window is applied, but others are available.
-(TODO)
+By default, the adapted Blackman window is applied, but the user can also select other windows:
+- Adapted Blackman (default)
+- Blackman
+- Hanning
+- Hamming
+- FlatTop

+The windows are defined in `math_tools.rs`.

 ### Frequency Band Pass Filter